USEPA/OneEPA-Standalone-App-Template/README.md

 # This template is in draft as we work through several issues.

-Please do not use this template in production.
 If you test it, please let us know of issues via the Github issue tracker.

 Outstanding issues/items:
 1. ~~Review of concept with the Guild Facilitation Group which includes OWC and the OEI web team.~~